sauravbhati0991/Airline-management/README.md

            npm start
 ----------------------------------------------------
-4. Open terminal and go the folder Backend on terminal.
+4. Open terminal and go the folder Frontend on terminal.

     cd Frontend